 “Now we’re finding that the new classics are twenty years old,” said Pritchard.
 “So we can throw in The Princess Bride and then we get a newer audience.”

 The series starts with Napoleon Dynamite on July 12th and ends with The Princess Bride on September 8th.
-Tickets can be purchased through TicketsCenterStage and complete information on each screening can be found at Victoria Theatre Association.Grab the FREE WDTN News App for iPhone or Android.
+Tickets can be purchased through TicketsCenterStage and complete information on each screening can be found at Victoria Theatre Association.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.